jagg18/sensors-dashboard/README.md

-# :robot_face: Sensors dashboard template
+# 🤖: Sensors dashboard template

 A simple Streamlit app showing sensor data for Temperature and Humidity.